pytorch/pytorch/docs/source/notes/amp_examples.rst

 gradients by minimizing gradient underflow, as explained :ref:`here<gradient-scaling>`.

 :class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` are modular.
-When combining them, there are no gotchas.
 In the samples below, each is used as its individual documentation suggests.

 .. contents:: :local: